openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

         Expression
         ;

+As any other declarated entity, an annotation can be exported, using ``export`` keyword.

 A ``TypeNode`` in the annotation field is restricted (see :ref:`Types of Annotation Fields`).

 The default value of an *annotation field* can be specified using *initializer* as *constant expression*.
-A compile-time occurs in the value of this expression can not be evaluated in compile-time.
+A compile-time occurs in the value of this expression cannot be evaluated in compile-time.

 An *user-defined annotation* must be defined at top-level, otherwise a compile-time error occurs.

-An *user-defined annotation* can not be extended (inheritance is not supported).
+An *user-defined annotation* cannot be extended (inheritance is not supported).

-The name of an *user-defined annotation* can not coincide with a name of other entity.
+The name of an *user-defined annotation* cannot coincide with a name of other entity.

 .. code-block:: typescript
    :linenos: